NOTE: Distributing iOS apps in-house requires an Apple Enterprise Developer license.

 ICD is a GUI tool that is used to make customize and provision Windows images easy.
 ICD can create a provisioning answer file.
 An answer file is a file that contains settings that are used when setting up Windows.
 The answer file is an XML file.

-Distributing apps with MDM was explained before.
+Enterprise app distribution with MDM was explained before.